ADGEfficiency/data-science-south/content/lessons/git.md

 	new file:   main.py
 ```

-We now have two changes staged for commit - one change to a tracked file `lang:shell-session:README.md` and a new untracked file `lang:shell-session:main.py`.
+We now have two changes staged for commit - one change to a tracked file `README.md` and a new untracked file `main.py`.

-We can create the Git commit using `lang:shell-session:$ git commit -m 'message`:
+We can create the Git commit using `$ git commit -m 'message`:

 ```shell-session
 $ git commit -m 'second commit'